-According to the CDC, the risk of malaria is present primarily in certain provinces in Thailand, which do NOT include Bangkok or Chiang Mai where only rare to a few cases have been reported.
+According to the CDC, the risk of malaria is present primarily in certain provinces in Thailand.
+These do NOT include Bangkok or Chiang Mai, where only rare to a few cases have been reported.

-Most malaria in Northern Thailand is resistant to anti-malarial medicines.
-This makes treatment of malaria more difficult, and for this reason the Malaria Center in Chiang Mai recommends against taking anti-malarial medicine, since it is contributing to the emergence of drug-resistant malaria strains.
+Most malaria in northern Thailand is resistant to antimalarial medicines.
+This makes treatment of malaria more difficult, and for this reason the Malaria Center in Chiang Mai recommends against taking antimalarial medicine, since it is contributing to the emergence of drug-resistant malaria strains.
 They recommend instead being careful to prevent mosquito bites by using a mosquito net and/or DEET repellent.
-If you plan to travel to other provinces before or after the program, please check if there are reported malaria cases there: http://wwwnc.cdc.gov/travel/yellowbook/2016/infectious-diseases-related-to-travel/yellow-fever-malaria-information-by-country/thailand#seldyfm707
+If you plan to travel to other provinces before or after the program, check here to see if malaria issues have been reported in these locations.

-You should discuss your malaria prevention strategy with your doctor.
-The decision about what you will do about malaria is one you must make yourself.
-If you decide to take anti-malaria medication, follow the instructions from your physician carefully.
-Many anti-malaria medications can have serious side-effects.
-Remember that malaria is rarely acquired if you've taken the proper precautions.
-The best way to avoid malaria is to avoid getting bitten by mosquitoes!
+You should discuss your malaria prevention strategy with your doctor, especially if you plan to travel independently to areas where malaria is present.
+Malaria is transmitted through infected mosquitos so prevention is key.
+The decision about how to handle malaria is one you must make yourself.
+If you decide to take anti-malaria medication, follow your physician's instructions carefully.
+Many anti-malaria medications can have serious side effects.
+Remember, malaria is rarely acquired if you've taken the proper precautions.
+The best way to avoid malaria is to avoid mosquito bites!
+So cover up!